 The Great Emancipator, Abraham Lincoln, was the 16th President of the United States.

-As a child, Lincoln experienced poverty but was raised by a loving step-mother who instilled a love of reading.
+As a child, Lincoln experienced poverty, but a loving stepmother raised him and instilled a love of reading.
 In adulthood, Lincoln held many occupations.
-It wasn’t until his late twenties that he passed the bar and began to practice law.
+However, it wasn’t until his late twenties that he passed the bar and began to practice law.

 The prairie lawyer’s success eventually led to the Illinois legislature and a term in Congress before he debated Stephen Douglas for a Senate seat and lost.
 During those debates, Lincoln gained attention as a prospect for the 1860 presidential election.